gilesvangruisen/Swift-YouTube-Player/README.md

 videoPlayer.loadVideoURL(myVideoURL!)
 ```

-## Controlling VideoPlayerView
+## Controlling YouTubePlayer

-Each `VideoPlayerView` has controls for loading, playing, pausing, stopping, clearing, and seeking videos.
+Each `YouTubePlayer` has controls for loading, playing, pausing, stopping, clearing, and seeking videos.
 They are:

 * `func loadVideoURL(videoURL: NSURL)`
 * `func loadVideoID(videoID: String)`